In twin events for Michigan Jewish voters, Doug Emhoff and Ritchie Torres stress Kamala Harris’ pro-Israel bona fides

 But none of that was on display at the “wafflers” event, where, according to multiple event organizers including married Ann Arbor-based Jewish Democrats Decky Alexander and Bruce Kutinsky, Torres pushed only unambiguously pro-Israel stances to Jewish voters.
 (Jewish former U.S. Rep. Sander Levin reportedly also attended the Torres event.)

-Notably, Torres emphasized that Harris’s team had rejected calls by Michigan-based organizers of the “Uncommitted” protest movement to host a Palestinian-American speaker at the Democratic National Convention.
+Notably, Torres emphasized that Harris’s team had rejected calls by Michigan-based organizers of the “Uncommitted” protest movement for a speaking slot at the Democratic National Convention.
+The movement wanted a Palestinian American to speak.
 Harris made the controversial move, Torres reportedly said, because she didn’t want to risk the chance of any speaker opposing Israel.

 Harris’ effort to win over pro-Israel voters comes as allies of Donald Trump have seized on Israel in an attempt to divide traditional Democratic coalitions in Michigan.
 In addition to the Musk-backed ad campaign, Trump has started courting Muslim and Arab voters in the state with the help of his daughter Tiffany’s Lebanese father-in-law, and won the endorsement of a Muslim mayor of a Detroit suburb.